 As a very general rule, orchids should be watered once a week.
 The growing medium should be allowed to dry out between waterings, and excess water should not come in contact with the roots or the growing medium.
 After being re-potted, most orchids will not resume active growth for several months.
 Water very sparingly during this readjustment period.

-Humidity: Most tropical orchids prefer humidity levels of 60 to 80 percent.
-With the winter-time humidity level in most homes hovering closer to 30 percent, orchid growers often use a humidifier, or set their orchids on rubber grids set in waterproof trays or gravel-filled trays filled with just enough water so it doesn't touch roots.
+Most tropical orchids prefer humidity levels of 60 to 80 percent.
+With the winter-time humidity level in most homes hovering closer to 30 percent, orchid growers often use a humidifier or set their orchids on rubber grids set in waterproof trays or gravel-filled trays filled with just enough water so it doesn't touch roots.
 Some orchids also benefit from being misted.

-Fertilizer: Orchid-growing mediums provide very few nutrients, so orchids must be fertilized to sustain healthy growth.
+Orchid-growing mediums provide very few nutrients, so orchids must be fertilized to sustain healthy growth.
 Use a liquid fertilizer, and dilute it more than you would for other plants.
-Fertilizer should only be applied when plants are in active growth.
+Fertilizers should only be applied when plants are in active growth.
 This means that most orchids should not be fertilized in midwinter, or right after they have been re-potted.
 Many growers use a 30-10-10 fertilizer, though others prefer 10-10-10 or 10-10-30.
 Misting your orchids with fish emulsion or seaweed extracts will provide micronutrients.